Second Federal Republic of Mexico: History

-Fall of the Centralist Republic
+Mexican American War

 The Mexican American War broke out in April 1846 during the presidency of Mariano Paredes.

 A series of uninterrupted Mexican losses inflamed opposition against the government, and Paredes faced revolution, he resigned on July 28, choosing to return to the military to help with the war effort.
-Nicolas Bravo was meanwhile chosen as his successor.
+Nicolás Bravo was meanwhile chosen as his successor.

 On August 3, the garrisons of Vera Cruz and San Juan de Ulua revolted, against Bravo.
-Mariano Salas was made the provisional president, and on August 22, he restored the Constitution of 1824, putting an end to Centralist Republic of Mexico, and inaugurating the era of the Second Federalist Republic.
+José Mariano Salas was made the provisional president, and on August 22, he restored the Constitution of 1824, putting an end to Centralist Republic of Mexico, and inaugurating the era of the Second Federalist Republic.

-Mexican American War

-Restoration of the Federal System
+Restoration of the federal system

 Salas allowed the exiled Santa Anna to return to the nation, and the latter embraced the liberal Constitution of 1824, thus restoring the federal system and giving birth to the era of the Second Federal Republic.
-Salas now formed his cabinet out of liberals and Santa Anna supporters, including ex president Valentin Gomez Farias who now received the post of finance minister.
+Salas now formed his cabinet out of liberals and Santa Anna supporters, including ex president Valentín Gómez Farías who now received the post of finance minister.

 Congress finally opened its sessions on December 5, 1846, at midnight, composed mostly of liberals.
 General Salas opened the session by lamenting the defeats that the military had faced, but expressed hope for the army of twenty thousand men that Santa Anna had gathered at San Luis Potosi.
 He expressed that he was completely behind continuing the war,.
 He also expounded upon the peace proposals that had been forwarded to him by the American government.
 In December the congress elected Santa Anna and Gomez Farias as president and vice-president respectively.
 Both men had previously won the elections of 1832 in the same fashion.
 They assumed power on the 24th.

 The government struggled to finance the war, a problem made worse by the refusal of several state governments to cooperate, and by corruption in the finance ministry, which did not inspire confidence when the government proposed an audit of property owners.

 On January 7, 1847, a measure was introduced to congress endorsing the seizure of fifteen million pesos from the church by nationalizing and then selling its lands.

 The proposal created great controversy and on February 27, 1847, several national guard battalions proclaimed against the government.
 They released a manifesto excoriating the government for pursuing a divisive policy instead of uniting the country in the war effort and seeking a means of funding the military that was backed by national consensus.This became known as the Revolt of the Polkos, because the young middle class men who made up the militias stations throughout the capital were known for dancing the polka.